French invasion of Russia: March on Vilnius

-Napoleon initially met little resistance and moved quickly into the enemy's territory in spite of the difficulties in transporting more than 1,100 cannons, being opposed by the Russian armies with more than 900 cannons.
+Napoleon initially met little resistance and moved quickly into the enemy's territory in spite of the difficulties in transporting more than 1,100 cannons.
 But the roads in this area of Lithuania proved to be little more than small dirt tracks and footpaths through areas of birched woodland and marshes.
 With wagons struggling to move over the uneven surface and the troops moving too quickly, food and drink were not properly distributed.

-On the 25th of June Murat's reserve cavalry provided the vanguard with Napoleon, the Imperial guard and Davout's 1st Corps following behind.
-Napoleon spent the night and the next day in Kaunas, allowing only his guards, not even the generals to enter the city.
-The next day he rushed towards the capital of Vilna, pushing the infantry forward in columns that suffered from stifling heat and heavy rain.
+On 25 June, Murat's reserve cavalry provided the vanguard with Napoleon, the Imperial Guard, and Davout's 1st Corps following behind.
+Napoleon spent the night and the next day in Kaunas, allowing only his guards, not even the generals, to enter the city.
+The next day he rushed towards the capital of Vilnius, pushing the infantry forward in columns that suffered from stifling heat and heavy rain.
 The central group marched 70 mi in two days.
 Ney's III Corps marched down the road to Sudervė, with Oudinot marching on the other side of the Viliya river.

-Since the end of April, the Russian headquarters was centred in Vilna but on June 24 couriers rushed news about the crossing of the Neman to Barclay de Tolley.
-Before the night had passed, orders were sent out to Bagration and Platov, who commanded the Cossacks, to take the offensive.
-Alexander left Vilna on June 26 and Barclay assumed overall command.
+Since the end of April, the Russian headquarters had been centred in Vilnius, but on June 24 couriers rushed news about the crossing of the Neman to Barclay de Tolley.
+Orders were immediately sent out to Bagration and Platov, who commanded the Cossacks, to take the offensive.
+Balashov left Vilnius on June 26, and Barclay assumed overall command.